colcon/colcon.readthedocs.org/user/known-issues-with-overriding.rst

 Build everything above the overridden package from source
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This means all packages that directly or indirectly depend on the overridden package must be added to the overlay.
-In this example, that's just ``baz``.
-The version of ``baz`` built in the overlay must be compatible with the version of ``bar`` in the overlay.
+If an API has changed, then every package in the underlay which depends on the overridden package (directly or indirectly) must be overridden too.
+You may have to find different versions of those packages that are compatible with the API changes.

 Undefined behavior when overridden package breaks ABI
 *****************************************************